John Farrar: Other works

 In June 2004, Farrar recalled writing the two songs: "'You're the One That I Want': The weird thing was it was the fastest song I ever wrote.
 It came so fast, the actual melody and the feel of it.
 'Hopelessly Devoted To You': I spent the longest period writing the lyrics of any song I've ever written.
 Every thesaurus and every rhyming dictionary I had, just trying to really make it work properly".
 Other number-one hits for Newton-John that were written and produced by Farrar are "Have You Never Been Mellow" (1975), "Don't Stop Believin'" (an easy-listening chart-topper from 1976, not the Journey song of the same name), and "Magic" (1980).
 Farrar produced one side of the Xanadu soundtrack for the 1980 film of the same name.
 The other side featured tracks by Electric Light Orchestra and was produced by their guitarist-vocalist, Jeff Lynne.
 In March 1981, Farrar was nominated for a Golden Raspberry Award for Worst Original Song for the song "Suspended in Time" from Xanadu.

 In 1995, Farrar collaborated with Newton-John and lyricist Tim Rice on the score of Cliff Richard's musical, Heathcliff based on the Emily Brontë novel Wuthering Heights.
 Farrar also co-wrote songs for a musical based on the 1959 film, Gidget, which, as of April 2012, had been indefinitely postponed.
 Farrar runs the Moonee Ponds Studio at Sweetwater Road in Malibu.

 Personal life

-Farrar and Carroll are the parents of Phantom Planet bass guitarist Sam Farrar (born 29 June 1978), and Max Farrar, composer and music producer.
+Farrar and Carroll are the parents of Phantom Planet and Maroon 5 bass guitarist Sam Farrar (born 29 June 1978), and Max Farrar, composer and music producer.
+Farrar is the father-in-law of former Agent Sparks member Stephanie Eitel, who is married to Sam.
 As of April 2012, Farrar and Carroll reside in Malibu, California.